ManuelDogbatse/vaultwarden_on_raspberry_pi/contents/https_setup/README.md

 3. Setting up a private DNS server with dnsmasq
 4. Creating HTTPS domain names with Nginx Proxy Manager and Cloudflare DNS

+This section outlines the steps I took to setup HTTPS for my Vaultwarden server on my Raspberry Pi.

 ## Acquiring a Public Domain

 > NOTE - If you already have a public domain, then skip this step.